ballerina-platform/openapi-tools/docs/ballerina-to-oas/spec/spec.md

 </tr>
 </table>

-> **Note:** If the record type has `jsondata:Name` annotation, then the name specified in the annotation is used as the schema name.
+> **Note:** If any field in the record type has a `jsondata:Name` annotation, the name specified in the annotation will be used as the schema name.
 >
 > Ballerina record type:
 > ```ballerina